Gabrieltgaldino/NRG_QT/docs/source/Tutorial.rst

        :width: 300px
        :align: center

-The structure of the target should appear in pymol window.
+The structure of the target should appear in the PyMOL window.
-We now follow the preparation steps for the docking, removing the EPHRIN-B2 chain and removing water molecules.
+We now follow the preparation steps for docking, removing the EPHRIN-B2 chain and water molecules.
-Run the command:
+Run the commands:

 .. code-block:: console